ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ```
 BMSClient.initialize("https://myapp.mybluemix.net", "abcd12345abcd12345");
 ```
-The first parameter specifies the base URL for the authorization server.
-The second parameter specifies the GUID of the application.

 #### Creating a request
 After initializing the client you may create a new MFPRequest instance by specifiying a URL endpoint, request method, and an optional timeout value.